Skip to content

 For SFTP, the directory path must be specified as an absolute path.

-To set up remote backup, do the following steps:
+To set up remote backup, follow these steps:

 2. Go to Settings → System → Backup & Maintenance → Schedule system backup.